Escape9002/2408_beamforming_demo/README.md

 Number of antennas and users can be varied.
 Pre-calculated "AI solutions" exist for every scenario.
 Note: These are approximations, not the optimum solution.

 The relevant file to start the GUI demo is `src/gui.py`.
+To use our templates, rename the `.py.default` files under `src/config/` to end in the normal `.py`.

 ![screenshot.png](reports/screenshot.png)